abstractpaper/agents/README.md

 > **NOTE**
 >
 > This library is experimental and done for my own understanding of Reinforcement Learning.
-You are better off using a well tested library like [OpenAI Baselines][3] unless you want to debug my code.
+Unless you feel like debugging my code, you are better off using well tested libraries such as:
+> - [rlpyt][3]
+> - [OpenAI Baselines][4] (based on tensorflow)

 # agents

-agents is a library of Reinforcment Learning agents.
+agents is a library of Reinforcment Learning agents implemented in pytorch.

 ## Algorithms